 In this section, I describe the methodology used for testing the feasibility of Listen Learner.
 This formal evaluation uses similar metrics as the ones used during the preliminary experiments.
 I quantify performance by categorizing model output into three possibilities: 1) Correct (recognized a sound belongs to an audio class and classifies it correctly), 2) Incorrect (recognized a sound event occurred but misclassifies it), and 3) Ignored (sound event ignored by the system).
-Additionally, my co-authors and I were also interested in the time and amount of data needed by the system to reach a usable level of performance.
+Additionally, I was also interested in the time and amount of data needed by the system to reach a usable level of performance.
 Thus, I also take into consideration the amount of elapsed time required with respect to model accuracy.